 |The Roman Coliseum |

 The largest stadium built by Rome, it seated more than 50,000 spectators.
 It hosted gladiator games and even held naval battles within its walls.

 |The Appian Way |

-The Way was the Republic's first and most important road, especially for the military.
+The Way was the Republic's first and most important road.
 Countless troops used the Appian Way.
 The crucifixion of the defeated slave army of Spartacus occurred on the road.
 The apostle Paul used the Way to go to prison in Rome.

 |Circus Maximus |